EHDEN/CatalogueExport/README.md

 The SQL platforms supported by [DatabaseConnector](https://github.com/OHDSI/DatabaseConnector) and [SqlRender](https://github.com/OHDSI/SqlRender) are the **only** ones supported here in Achilles as `dbms`. `cdmVersion` can be *ONLY* 5.x (please look at prior commit history for v4 support).
 If you do not specify the sourceName or cdmVersion they are read from the cdm_source table in the cdm.

+The package contains a [CodeToRun.R](https://github.com/EHDEN/CatalogueExport/blob/master/extras/CodeToRun.R) file in the extra folder for convenience.

 ## Excuted Analyses

-The following analyses are included in the export by default: [Analyses](https://github.com/EHDEN/CatalogueExport/blob/master/inst/csv/analyses/catalogue_analyses_details.csv)
+The following analyses are included in the export by default: [Analyses](https://github.com/EHDEN/CatalogueExport/blob/master/inst/csv/analyses/catalogue_analysis_details.csv)

 If you like to view the parameterized sql that is executed for a specific analyses you can run the following command: